Vijayku6367/Invisible-Audit/README.md

   "poolDepth": 120000
 }

-These values are encrypted using the FHE client SDK and submitted to the chain.
+All values are encrypted via the FHE client SDK and submitted to the FHEVM.

 ---

 2️⃣ Auditor → Encrypted Rule Engine

-The auditor deploys an encrypted scoring model containing checks such as:
+Auditors deploy an encrypted vulnerability-scoring engine containing logic like:

-fee range validation

-oracle manipulation risk
+Fee misconfiguration

+Oracle delay safety

-pool depth risk
+Pool depth risk

-configuration inconsistencies

-overflow/underflow patterns

-Both logic and parameters stay encrypted.
+Overflow/underflow indicators

+Liquidity manipulation risk

+The model stays permanently encrypted.
+Projects cannot reverse-engineer it.

 ---

 3️⃣ Output → Encrypted Score Returned

-The FHEVM computes the risk, produces an encrypted score such as:
+The FHEVM computes an encrypted result:

 ct = 0x4439ab...

-Only the project can decrypt it.
+Only the project decrypts it and sees:

+Final risk score (0–100)

+Internal flags (optional)

+Pass/Fail assessment

-Auditors cannot see contract data.
+Auditors never see the contract data.
-Projects cannot see auditor logic.
+Projects never see the detection logic.

-A perfect privacy matrix.

 ---